What is Baptism?

 The word Baptism comes from the Greek word baptizo, which means to dip or immerse.
 In the Old Testament and Jewish writings, there are four types of Baptism mentioned: purification, initiation, repentance, and identification.
 In the New Testament, there is one primary type of Baptism mentioned.
 It is a Baptism that symbolizes identification into a community of followers by immersion under water.
 Commonly, in the New Testament, Baptism immediately followed conversion of an individual who places his/her faith in Christ.
 Baptism is symbolic of new life in Christ.
 In every New Testament, command and instance of Baptism, repentance, and faith precede Baptism.
 We strongly encourage all those who profess faith in Christ to be baptized as a sign of obedience.

 We are so excited to begin talking to those who desire to be baptized.

-If you are interested in Baptism please email Nicole at firstname.lastname@example.org
+If you are interested or have more questions about Baptism please email Ashley at firstname.lastname@example.org.